itsnooshin/Weather-app/README.md

 - parcel NPM packge mangager

-## Roadmap
+## Features

+- Get current weather conditions, including temperature, humidity, and wind speed.
+- Search for weather by city name.
-- [x] Add different backgrounds based on the weather conditions.
+-  Add different backgrounds based on the weather conditions.
-- [x] Add weather icons corresponding to the current weather conditions.
+-  Add weather icons corresponding to the current weather conditions.
-- [x] Display the maximum and minimum temperature for the next 5 days.
+-  Display the maximum and minimum temperature for the next 5 days.
-- [x] Provide weather information for 4 different cities.
+-  Provide weather information for 4 different cities.
-- [x] Include humidity, wind, rainfall, and cloudiness data for the current city.

 ## Author